Gurobi/gurobi-optimods/docs/source/mods/l1-regression.rst

     .. tab:: Optimization Model

-        To model the L1 regression loss function using linear programming, we need to introduce a number of auxiliary variables.
-Here :math:`I` is the set of data points and :math:`J` the set of fields.
+        To model the L1 regression loss function using linear programming, a a number of auxiliary variables are introduced.
+Here :math:`I` is the set of observations and :math:`J` the set of fields.
 Response values :math:`y_i` are predicted from predictor values :math:`x_{ij}` by fitting coefficients :math:`w_j`.
-To handle the absolute value, non-negative variables :math:`u_i` and :math:`v_i` are introduced.
+To handle the absolute value in the loss function, non-negative variables :math:`u_i` and :math:`v_i` are introduced.

         .. math::